Beechcraft T-6 Texan II: Design and development

-On 9 April 2007, the U.S. Department of Defense released their Selected Acquisition Reports, which reported that the T-6 JPATS program was one of only eight programs cited for Congressional notification for 25–50% cost overrun over initial estimates, which is referred to as a "Nunn-McCurdy Breach" after the Nunn-McCurdy Amendment.
-It is unusual for a program so far into full-rate production to experience significant enough cost overruns to trigger this congressional notification.
+On 9 April 2007, the U.S. Department of Defense released its Selected Acquisition Reports, which aannounced that the T-6 JPATS program was one of only eight programs cited for congressional notification for 25–50% cost overrun over initial estimates, which is referred to as a "Nunn-McCurdy Breach" after the Nunn-McCurdy Amendment.
+Not often does a program so far into full-rate production experience significant enough cost overruns to trigger this congressional notification.